prateeksingh74/leetcode-solutions/README.md

-# 🧠 LeetCode Solutions by Prateek Singh
+# LeetCode Solutions by Prateek Singh

 This repository contains my solutions to LeetCode problems, organized by difficulty.
 Each solution includes code and, where helpful, explanations and complexity analysis.

 ## 📊 Stats
-- 🔢 Problems Solved: 3 (to start)
+- Problems Solved: 3 (to start)
-- 🧩 Languages: C++, Python, Java
+- Languages: C, Python, Java
-- 🚀 Goal: Solve 200+ questions by [Date]
+- Goal: Solve 200+ questions by July 12

 ## 🗂️ Folders
 - `easy/` – beginner-level problems